-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Thursday, January 14, 2016.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Thursday, January 14, 2016.

 Readers in Arizona who follow the music business may be familiar with DJ Garrix.
 The DJ, whose real name is Martijn Garritsen, is said to have abruptly terminated his contract with Spinnin’ Records, which sparked negotiations to settle their disputes.
 Even though some agreements were reached, the record company says it will still be filing business litigation against Garritsen for breach of contract.

 According to the record label, it and Music All-Stars (MAS) management are due monies from Garritsen that have not been paid.
 The contract the company has with Garritsen is said to have provided that his management by MAS would be through July 1, 2017.
 Spinnin’ Records would also have exclusive rights to exploit and release Garritsen’s tracks through that date as well.
 Therefore, the company claims that it will lose income it is due under the contract since Garritsen’s alleged breach.

 Spinnin’ Records claims to only want the monies it is due, nothing more.
 It even attempted to renegotiate its contract with Garritsen when he terminated the contract, but the parties could not agree on new terms.
 This was due, at least in part, to the fact that Garritsen contends that he was misled by the record label when he originally signed the contract and accuses the company of fraud.
 The company claims to understand that Garritsen wants to leave the label, but it contends that does not release him from his obligations under the existing contract.